UNDERGRADUATE RESEARCH ASSISTANT PROGRAM (URAP)

 FOR PRE-SELECTED STUDENTS:

 Your faculty mentor will include your NetID when they submit the application.
-This will trigger an email to you, asking you to upload a PDF of your resume and cover letter to complete the application in the Student Opportunities Application Portal.
+This will trigger an email to you, asking you to upload a PDF of your resume and short responses to complete the application in the Student Opportunities Application Portal.
 You will see the pending application when you login.
 You must upload your materials within 24 hours of the faculty application deadline for the application to be considered.

 FOR OPEN JOB SEARCH STUDENTS: